SRES-115-118

 What it does

-This resolution formally recognizes April 2023 as "Countering International Parental Child Abduction Month."
-It expresses the sense of the Senate that Congress should raise awareness of the harm caused when a parent takes a child across international borders without the other parent's legal consent.
-It does not create new law, allocate funding, or establish any enforcement mechanism.
+This resolution formally recognizes April 2023 as "Countering International Parental Child Abduction Month" and expresses the sense of the Senate that Congress should raise public awareness of the harm caused by international parental child abduction.
+It does not create new law, appropriate funds, or impose any legal obligations on any person, agency, or foreign government.
+It urges the United States to continue a leadership role in educating the public about the emotional, psychological, and physical consequences of international parental child abduction.

 Who benefits